-Given our military might and a widespread belief that our grandest actions are divinely sanctioned, we’re convinced that we can settle any argument by force.
+Given our military might and the widespread belief that our grandest actions are divinely sanctioned, we’re convinced that we can settle any argument by force.
 And when we resort to force, we expect our victories to be spectacular and absolute, even if the goal is vast and improbable, such has the utter annihilation of our enemies.

 For decades we’ve boasted that we can bomb any land into a parking lot.
 And what is a parking lot?
 A featureless expanse that leaves nothing to doubt.